 Data Controller means the person or organisation who determines the purposes for which and the manner in which any personal data is processed.
 We, CSPT Limited are the Data Controller.

-Our Data Protection Officer is Katy Anderson, Member Services Co-Ordinator who can be contacted at .
+Our Data Protection Officer is Sharon McLoughlin, Member Services Co-Ordinator who can be contacted at .

 What information do we collect about you and how?